celo-org/celo-monorepo/packages/phone-number-privacy/signer/README.md

 - `KEYSTORE_GOOGLE_PROJECT_ID` - The google cloud project id.
 - `KEYSTORE_GOOGLE_SECRET_NAME` - The secret's name.
 - `KEYSTORE_GOOGLE_SECRET_VERSION` - Secret version (latest by default).

+#### AWS Secrets Manager

+Use the following to configure the AWS Secrets Manager.
+To authenticate with Amazon Web Services, you can see [Setting Credentials in Node.js](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html).
+If you are running the signer inside AWS, we do recommend to authenticate using IAM Roles.

+- `KEYSTORE_AWS_REGION` - The AWS Region code where the secret is, for example: `us-east-1`.
+- `KEYSTORE_AWS_SECRET_NAME` - The secret's name.
+- `KEYSTORE_AWS_SECRET_KEY` - The key inside the secret where the private key is save. `key` by default.

 ## Operations